How to Grill a T-bone Steak

 2. Season the T-bone

-Pat the steak dry and season liberally with coarse salt and fresh black pepper or Omaha Steaks Signature Seasoning.
+Pat the steak dry and season liberally with coarse salt and fresh black pepper or Omaha Steaks Seasoning.
 Make sure to season the top, bottom, and sides of the T-bone.
 If you have time, we recommend a simple dry brine for an even more tender and juicy steak.
 Before grilling, bring the steak to room temperature to ensure it cooks evenly inside and out.

 3. Preheat Grill to Medium High